 Bolting Down The Safe Using Crawlspace Method:

-Different options of bolting down the safe to a wooden floor could be used to fulfill your purpose; however, the crawlspace is considered to be the safest option of all.
+Different options of bolting down the safe to a wooden floor could be used to fulfill your purpose of bolting the unit.
+However, crawlspace is considered to be the safest option of all.
 To execute this method, you must drill the floor and use huge nuts and washers to complete the process.

 You can further use a wider steel sheet to bolt the safe if the distance of the holes does not match the stud of the floors.
 After the completion of this step, you can mount the metal sheet to the floor studs.
 Experts further suggest using a concrete drill to bolt down the safe, making the entire process faster and easier.